muratk3n/thirdwave/en/README.md

 Atlantic Council in which he bragged of FBI personnel informally involved in Brazilian anti-corruption operation Lava Jato and its prosecution of former president Lula.
-FBI personnel involved later boasted that it had “toppled presidents“.
+FBI personnel involved later boasted that it had 'toppled presidents'.
 Lava Jato prosecutor Deltan Dellagnol described Lula’s 2018 arrest which kept him out of the election he was on course to win, as “a gift from the CIA“.
 The judge who prosecuted Lula, Sergio Moro, became Bolsonaro’s Justice Minister,